s3664099/Computer_Space_Games/readme.md

 the problem is that the keys that have been pressed are then stored in a buffer, and released when an input is requested.

+There is also an issue with the buffer being recorded at the beginning, so I've had to skip the first turn for Asteroid Belt.

 **Pygame**
 This is also a solution, but it adds a lot more to the game than otherwise, and adds a lot of time to coding these games.